racker/salus-telemetry-envoy/README.md

   terminationTimeout: 5s
   # The amount of time to pause before each restart of a failed agent process.
   restartDelay: 1s
-  # The amount of time an agent is allowed to run while performing a "test monitor" operation
+  # If not specified by the test-monitor instruction, this is the amount of time an agent is
+  # allowed to run while performing a "test monitor" operation
   testMonitorTimeout: 30s
 ```